-To make the LL.M. program research oriented every student has to carry out Dissertation work selecting any topic from the subjects taught in the last three semesters applying Legal Research Methodology which is to be submitted for evaluation internally externally has to appear for viva-voce.
+To make the LL.M. program research oriented every student has to carry out Dissertation work by selecting any topic from the subjects taught in the last three semesters, by applying Legal Research Methodology.
+The Dissertation is to be submitted for evaluation with Internal and External Examiner and Student has to appear for viva-voce.